smaeul/kvm-admin/README.txt

 It can set in the global configuration file /etc/kvm/config/kvm.cfg
 Uncomment:
 	# optional, add an user kvm to run the qemu-kvm process
-	#runas = kvm
+	runas = kvm

 Each guest configuration file can have this option too.

 Example to use a system user kvm on debian.
-If qemu-kvm is already installed, then add only the group kvm and modify the /etc/passwd.
+If qemu-kvm already is installed,then add only the group kvm and modify the /etc/passwd.

 	addgroup --gid 116 kvm_test
 	adduser --system --gid 116 --uid 116 --home /var/run/kvm_test --disabled-password --shell /bin/false kvm
-	chown kvm:kvm /var/run/kvm or /usr/local/var/run/kvm
+	chown kvm:kvm /var/run/kvm  (or /usr/local/var/run/kvm)
-    	cmod 750 /var/run/kvm or /usr/local/var/run/kvm
+    chmod 750 /var/run/kvm  (or /usr/local/var/run/kvm)

 =============
 Kernel module